marcusoftnet/marcusoftnet.github.io/_posts/2007-01-15-hectict-week-to-end.md

 That was a lot of stuff to hold in your head and to plan - I will never complain on a officer again.
 They have a lot of things to plan just for each Sunday.
 We also felt a great uncertainty the days before the meeting also.
 If that is something they go through each week I hope they know how to cope with it.

 Anyway - that week is over now and a much more normal week has started.
 And it starts with us going to [Sturebadet](http://www.sturebadet.se/) for some Spa tonight.
-This is a "cheerer-uper" I got from [Avega](http://www.avega.se/) this autumn for some presentations and other stuff I did a year a ago.
+This is a "cheer-you-on" I got from [Avega](http://www.avega.se/) this autumn for some presentations and other stuff I did a year a ago.
 Feels real good that we can make use of it after the last week.